CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 # Using RStudio or Jupyter notebook

-[RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convinient ways for developing R or Python code.
+[RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convinient ways for developing and running R or Python code.
-The tools are run on compute node during an [interactive session] and opened in a local web browser, so there is no need to use NoMachine.
+The tools run the code on compute node within an [interactive session], but the tools itself are used  via a local web browser.
+So, there is no need to use NoMachine.

-Using RStudio or Jupyter Notebooks happens with SSH tunnelling via login-node to compute-node.
+Using RStudio or Jupyter Notebooks involves creating a SSH tunnel from local PC to compute-node, and as compute nodes are not accessible from internet the tunnel needs to go through a login node.
+This is not possible with Windows PowerShell (it does not support jump servers), and therefore it not is not suitable for RStudio or Jupyter notebooks in Puhti.
 SSH tunnelling requires that you have [set up SSH-keys](/computing/connecting/#setting-up-ssh-keys).

 * With Linux, macOS and MobaXterm the SSH tunnelling works by default.
 * PuTTy requires filling in the settings to PuTTy tabs, so it is a slower and more complicated, but possible.
-* Windows PowerShell does not support jump servers, so it can not be used for SSH tunnelling, and therefore not is not suitable for RStudio or Jupyter notebooks in Puhti.

 ## The workflow for using RStudio or Jupyter notebooks in Puhti